IbrahimYang/Hybrid-neural-networks/README.md

 You can download our paper at https://www.nature.com/articles/s41467-022-30964-7

+The code structure of this projects is
+>Hybrid-neural-networks
+>>HSN-hybrid sensing network
+>>HMN-hybrid modulation network
+>>HRN-hybrid reasoning network
+>>README.md

 ## HSN: hybrid sensing network now is available

 After running the code, you may get a video like the one below, with high frame rate DVS sensor data drawn above the low frame rate APS background.
 The green boxes in the video are ground truth target locations and blue boxes are the predictions of HSN model.